 The mission of the Health Sciences program is to prepare graduates for advanced educational and clinical practice options for healthcare professionals through teaching, research, and service.

-The Bachelor’s degree in Health Sciences offers four concentrations.
+The Bachelor’s degree in Health Sciences offers five concentrations.

 - Health Sciences Pre-Professional

 Each of these degree concentrations offers you a different educational experience that is flexible in meeting your needs for several different graduate programs or academic interests.

 Ready to take your health care career to the next level?
 The Nicholls Department of Allied Health Sciences prepares students planning to apply to professional schools in their field of choice.

 The Pre-Professional concentration of Health Sciences prepares students for graduate programs in occupational therapy, physical therapy, physician assistant, and many other professional programs in healthcare.

 In today’s school environment, more participation in athletics means greater potential for injury and a greater need for allied health professionals who specialize in preventative care of sports injuries.
 The Nicholls Health Sciences Pre-Athletic Training Concentration provides students with the pre-requisites for application into a graduate program in Athletic Training.